aurelmegn/webhostingapp/Readme.md

 -[ ] when the user create an app, notifications for setiing up the entry point, ftp dir, and other essentials information should be created
 -[ ] add history log to the app actions
--[ ] show the last executed action and the time it was executed on app display todo for dashboard:
+-[ ] show the last executed action and the time it was executed on app display -[ ] figure out how to create the virtualenv of different version todo for dashboard:

 ## workflow of normal user